Data3rr/Steal-Eyes/readme.md

 ## Usage
 ### 1. First step

-- Start by installing electronjs using the command :
+- Start by installing ElectronJS using the command :
 ```console
 npm install --save-dev electron
 ```